Session Hijacking Attack

 This had then allowed him to connect his computer to a billion different devices which are connected to the internet.
 This blog is all about describing the session hijacking attack, what are the different techniques used by the attacker and how can we prevent these attacks.

-Apart from stealing your sensitive information for evil purposes, attackers could cause more damage and make you do their bidding.
+Attackers can not only steal your sensitive information for evil purposes, but they can also cause more damage and even manipulate you into doing their bidding.
 If you are desperate, you may have to give in to their demands.

 The consequences of session hijacking should prompt you to protect your network against such intrusion.